jcjorel/clonesquad-ec2-pet-autoscaler/custo/README.md

-To embed your own internal alarm in CloneSquad deployment, provide a ZIP file pointed by the template parameters: `CustomizationRepositoryS3BucketName` and `CustomizationRepositoryS3Prefix`
+To embed your own internal alarm definitions in a CloneSquad deployment, provide a ZIP file pointed by the CloudFormation template parameter: `CustomizationZipParameters`